 MLB Friday Draftstars DFS Preview and Projections for September 19, 2025

-Draftstars Australia's MLB Friday DFS contest starts at 9:15am AEST on September 19, 2025, and Fantasy Insider has looked at the data for each player on the slate to help you create winning line-ups.
+Draftstars Australia's MLB Friday DFS contest kicks off at 9:15am AEST on September 19, 2025, and Fantasy Insider has looked at the data for every player on the slate to help you build winning line-ups.

-An accurate Draftstars cheat sheet is essential for MLB fantasy players.
-This DFS preview is designed to help you put together your fantasy teams for Draftstars' MLB contests and improve your season-long fantasy line-ups on Friday and beyond.
+A handy Draftstars cheat sheet is essential for MLB fantasy players.
+This DFS preview is designed to help you build your fantasy teams for Draftstars' MLB contests and improve your season-long fantasy line-ups on September 19 and beyond.

 Featured MLB Games

-Draftstars' MLB Friday slate consists of these match-ups:
+Draftstars' MLB Friday slate consists of the following games:

 - Milwaukee Brewers vs Los Angeles Angels